xyeeeChen/drone-deploy/README.md

 ![gitlab-application-id](./picture/gitlab-application-id.png)

 Input `Name` and `http://drone-server-host/login`.

-Then mark `api` scopes, final save application
+Mark `api` scopes and save application.

 We can get application id and secret in here.